anushthaPrakash/CS_204_RISCV/README.md

   </code></pre>
 </ul>
 <ul>
-  <li>The above commands will open the GUI and you have to press ASSEMBLE and wait for the message "ready to run", the press the RUN button. </li>
+  <li>The above commands will open the GUI.
+You have to press ASSEMBLE, which will compile and run the cpp files. </li>
-  <li>This will print the output log , update the resistors and data memory</li>
+  <li>Wait for the message "Ready to run" and then press the RUN button. </li>
-  <li>You can see the values in the output windows</li>
+  <li>This will print the output log, update the register values and data memory in the GUI.</li>
 </ul>
 <h3>Running the Basic version without GUI</h3>
 <ul>